Hands up if you’ve told someone you’re not interested in what a rival is up to when deep down inside you're scrutinizing their every move?

 Whether it’s McDonald’s’ trademark hamburgers or Apple’s Macbook computers, every business provides a product or service synonymous with its brand.

-Analyzing the products your competitors are pushing out to the masses, as well as establishing their pricing, is essential in the competitor analysis process.
+Analyzing the products your competitors are pushing out to the masses, as well as establishing their pricing, is essential in the competitive intelligence process.
 Ask yourself a range of questions, like:

 - How are the products distributed?